-Cities and localities throughout the nation impose their own income taxes.
-New York City is perhaps the most famous example of a city income tax.
+Some cities and localities throughout the nation impose their own income taxes.
+New York City is perhaps the most famous city with an income tax.

-Some local taxes are imposed at the city level (such as in Ohio), other taxes are imposed at the county level (such as Indiana), while other taxes are set by school district (as in Iowa).
+Some local income taxes are imposed at the county level, such as in Indiana.
+Still, other local income taxes are set by school districts, such as in Iowa.

-City and county governments may impose business taxes on self-employed persons, such as city business license or city payroll taxes.
-New York City, for example, imposes an Unincorporated Business Tax on self-employed persons.
-And San Francisco applies its city payroll tax to income from self-employment.
+City and county governments can impose business taxes on self-employed individuals, often by requiring a city business license or city payroll taxes.
+New York City imposes an unincorporated business tax on those who are self-employed.

 Federal and State Payroll Taxes